Skip to Content Skip to Search

 # UPDATE "developers" SET "name" = 'Nikita' WHERE "developers"."company_id" = 1 AND "developers"."id" = 1

-It is possible to update attribute used in the query_by clause:
+# It is possible to update an attribute used in the query_constraints clause:

 developer.update!(company_id: 2)